 We are a Messianic Jewish Organization that supports a Torah pursuant life for those believers in Yeshua who have either a Jewish or a Gentile origin.
 The UMJA also upholds the Biblical standard of patriarchal leadership within its organization and within its chartered congregations.
 This means that first and foremost we encourage men within the commonwealth of Yisra'el to take their rightful roles in Biblical leadership.
 Our eldership, leadership, rabbis, and pastors, will be comprised of the male heads and priests of our believing households.

 We believe this will be re-establishing the good and perfect will of Adonai; as Yeshua the Messiah established only men to be one of the twelve Emissaries and leaders within the Messianic community.
-In addition, Adonai chose only men to write the Tanakh and Apostolic scriptures, and only the Cohanim (priests) were to teach Yisra'el His Torah.
+In addition, Adonai chose only men to write the Tanakh and Apostolic scriptures, and only the Cohanim (priests) were originally to teach Yisra'el His Torah.

 Only in times when the men of Yisra'el would not take on their God-given responsibilities have exceptions been made.
 Any female leadership in Yisra'el (the only example being the Judge D'vorah) was an exception, not the rule.
 Even though we may not be popular with some for taking this stance, our alliance doesn't recognize women becoming rabbis, ro'im (pastors), z'kanim (elders), or a congregational leader.

-** It should be noted that the UMJA doesn't consider dance leaders, worship leaders, or shamashim (deacons) to be under the above restriction.
+** It should be noted that the UMJA doesn't consider dance leaders, worship leaders, or shamashim (assistants/helpers) to be under the above restriction.
 In these cases the UMJA will leave it to each congregation's leadership to decide these matters.

 In addition, the UMJA exists to be a benefit and a blessing to the congregations that join our alliance.
 We don't want any costs to hinder your congregational ministry.
 Therefore, we believe we should keep the costs of our yearly charter or association fees as low as possible.
 Annual fees go toward the basic operational costs of the UMJA, making the UMJA unique among other Messianic Jewish organizations.

 A NOTE ON DOCTRINES